-For the Aussie who is especially prone to coming home with tangles in his beautiful fur, we recommend the RUBOLD Dematting Tool for Dogs.
+The Aussie is especially prone to coming home with tangles in his beautiful fur.
+So we recommend the RUBOLD Dematting Tool for Dogs*.

-The RUBOLD Dematting tool is a rake comb that is best suited for penetrating your Australian Shepherd’s outer layer to get into his undercoat, where sneaky dead hairs hide and cause tangles, matting, and odor.
+The RUBOLD Dematting tool is a rake comb that is best suited for penetrating your Australian Shepherd’s outer layer to get into his undercoat.
+This is where sneaky dead hairs hide and cause tangles, matting, and odor.

 Another dematting tool we love for Aussies is this Double-Sided Professional Grooming Rake by GoPets*.

-The double-sided brush means it can be used for a number of purposes, offering different sizes of teeth on each side for any mat you may encounter on your Australian Shepherd.
+The double-sided brush means it can be used for a number of purposes.
+It offers different sizes of teeth on each side for any mat you may encounter on your Australian Shepherd.